Conference Keynote Speakers

 South Asian Studies Association of Australia:

-"Transnational Migrations and National Insecurities: Unsettling Citizenship and Belonging from the Margins"
+"Transnational Migrations and Anxious Citizenship from the Margins"

 Malini Sur is Associate Professor of Anthropology and the Director of Higher Degree Research at the Institute for Culture and Society, Western Sydney University.
 Her research and teaching relate to global and local challenges facing transnational migration and mobility.
 A/P Sur’s book Jungle Passports: Fences, Mobility, and Citizenship at the Northeast India-Bangladesh Border (University of Pennsylvania Press, 2021) was awarded the President’s Book Prize from the South Asian Studies Association of Australia, Bernard S. Cohen Prize (honourable mention) and Choice Outstanding Academic Title (2022).
 She has co-edited Transnational Flows and Permissive Polities (University of Amsterdam Press, 2012) and special issues in Society and Space, City, and the Economic and Political Weekly.
 She has published in Cultural Anthropology, Comparative Studies in Society and History and Modern Asian Studies.
 Her work also features in Public Books New York, New Books Network, Conversations in Anthropology, The Polis Project and the ABC.